Health Benefits of Cauliflower

 The good news is; our bodies naturally produce antioxidants.
 The bad news is; they don’t produce nearly enough, especially in this day and age where stress and pollution increase the number of free radicals we come into contact with on a daily basis.
 For maintaining the balance, a continual and external supply of antioxidants is necessary.

 Cauliflower provides us with two core conventional antioxidants – vitamin C and manganese.
-Studies have shown that cauliflower not only has these nutrients in ample supply, but come packed with antioxidant support that extends into the realm of phytonutrients (as we briefly mentioned earlier).
-Beta-carotene, caffeic acid, beta-cryptoxanthin, cinnamic acid, ferulic acid, rutin, quercetin and kaempferol are among cauliflower’s key antioxidant phytonutrients.
-The supporting of broad-spectrum antioxidant helps lower the risk of oxidative stresses in our cells.
+Studies have shown that cauliflower not only has these nutrients in ample supply but comes packed with antioxidant support that extends into the realm of phytonutrients (as we briefly mentioned earlier).
+Beta-carotene, caffeic acid, beta-cryptoxanthin, cinnamic acid, ferulic acid, rutin, quercetin, and kaempferol are among cauliflower’s key antioxidant phytonutrients.
+The support of broad-spectrum antioxidants helps lower the risk of oxidative stresses in our cells.

-By the way, chronic oxidative stress – or the chronic presence of overly reactive oxygen-containing molecules and the resulting cumulative damage to our cells – is a risk factor in the development of most cancer types.
+By the way, chronic oxidative stress – or the chronic presence of overly reactive oxygen.
+Which containing molecules and the resulting cumulative damage to our cells.
+It is a risk factor in the development of most cancer types.
 Cauliflower provides us with an array of antioxidant nutrients.
 It helps us avoiding chronic as well as unwanted oxidative stresses.
 Health Benefits of Cauliflower

 Cauliflower for anti-inflammation